Queen Anne's Lace

 Storage temperatures: 36 - 38 degrees Fahrenheit

-Description: Delicate, white compound (lace-like) flower clusters, 3 to 6 inches across.
+Description: Delicate, white or green compound (lace-like) flower clusters, 3 to 6 inches across.

 Botanical facts: The plant is native to the Mediterranean.